Elizabeth Depelsenaire: Arrest

+After the war

 After the war, she testified at the Breendonk trials.
 Depelsenaire took classes learning communist ideology at the central school of the Belgian communist party.
 In 1946, she entered the election for the executive committee of the CPB, but refused to become a permanent member.
 Needing to make a living, she returned to working as a lawyer in Brussels.
 By the spring of 1947, Depelsenaire was living with Franz Schneider, a former courier of the Jeffremov group, in Anderlecht, Belgium.
 Due to work, Depelsenaire moved to Switzerland.
 In June 1947, Schneider left Belgium to join Depelsenaire in Neuchâtel, Switzerland.
 The couple were married on 2 August 1947.
 The Depelsenaires lived in Switzerland for eight years, working as lawyers.
 The couple eventually separated and she returned to Belgium.
 She remarried for the third time to a Luxembourger, Alphonse Rodesch, a former customs officer.

 Depelsenaire remained a committed communist throughout her life.
 In 1960, she still had contact to the top echelon's of the Belgian Communist Party.